 Data management for safety-critical aviation applications is regulated by the standard DO-200B, Standards for Processing Aeronautical Data.
 One of the most critical requirements related to the processing of data in this standard is the traceability of the source, so that in case of any errors we can always track the source of the data and who put it there.
 It means that the process must be performed in a strictly defined way.

-In short: To comply with strict certification requirements imposed by DO-200B, a standard for aeronautical data used by certifiable aviation software, while labelling hundreds of thousands of images quickly and efficiently, Daedalean needed a full-time team of dedicated people undergoing a lot of specialised training, tailored to the industry needs.
+In short: To comply with strict certification requirements imposed by DO-200B, a standard for aeronautical data used by certifiable aviation software, while labeling hundreds of thousands of images quickly and efficiently, Daedalean needed a full-time team of dedicated people undergoing a lot of specialized training, tailored to the industry needs.